Crowbar-DEV/VulkanRenderC/README.md

 # VulkanRenderC
-Trying to use vulkan with C, idk why, just bad at C++
+Trying to use vulkan with C, idk why, just bad at C++.
+Currently using xcb for windowing

 # Docs
 if interested, I made a little shell script to generate